-- 1. Identify areas of training needs for CRPs and implement training opportunities to improve services with an aim on best practice. - 2.
+- 1. ORS will utilize an innovative strategies survey to help identify areas of training needs for CRPs and implement training opportunities to improve services with an aim on best practice, and will also explore branching out with providers regarding specific fee-for-services such as job preparation. - 2.
 Conduct quarterly VR meetings with SE (DD and BH) vendors to reinforce and strengthen Employment First principles and practice. - 3.
 Support, facilitate, and participate in the SE Developmental Disability and SE Behavioral Health vendor meetings to create opportunities for community of practice, creative problem-solving, information dissemination and training. - 4.
 Encourage vendors to provide a full continuum of SE Services and work with providers to explore impediments to service delivery and strategize solutions to overcome obstacles in the provision of full continuum of services. - 5.
 Continue to examine annually and modify, as needed, the VR fee structure to ensure it rewards integrated employment outcomes. - 6.
 Identify ways to continue to offer Virtual Service delivery options to optimize services to individuals who are unserved or underserved.

-Continue to explore ways to expand the Ticket to Work program and Employment Network capacity to ensure a continuum of available support and service delivery for clients who meet the Social Security Ticket Program eligibility.
+OBJECTIVE 3: Continue to explore ways to expand the Ticket to Work program and Employment Network capacity to ensure a continuum of available support and service delivery for clients who meet the Social Security Ticket Program eligibility.

 - 1. Continue to identify gaps and strategize solutions in the Ticket to Work Program related to services and VR Cost Reimbursement process. - 2.
-Acquire and onboard the J Morrow "Ticket" tracker system into the InFormed ECMS program. - 3.
+Acquire and onboard the J Morrow Ticket tracker" system into the InFormed ECMS program. - 3.
 Continue to explore development of Employment Network Partnerships. - 4.
 Continue to enhance staff knowledge of the Ticket to Work Program, including work incentives, referrals to Employment Networks, such as Work Without Limits attending trainings, sharing of relevant WIPA trainings and information, etc. - 5.
 Remain active with CSAVR TTW Peer to Peer monthly meetings and SSA Quarterly All VR meetings. - 6.
-Explore development of a Social Security Ticket to Work internal liaison team.

-- 7. Continue to ensure benefits counseling is provided to those on SSI/SSDI at key points in the employment path via collaborative efforts with the Sherlock Center WIPA program or ORS fee for service programming. - 8.
+Explore development of a Social Security Ticket to Work internal liaison team. - 7.
+Continue to ensure benefits counseling is provided to those on SSI/SSDI at key points in the employment path via collaborative efforts with the Sherlock Center WIPA program or ORS fee for service programming. - 8.
 Partner with Dorcas International to identify and reach out to culturally underserved populations to ensure awareness of vocational rehabilitation services.